railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 After a few months, you can just make a stock valuation of the location ``Virtual Locations > Inventory Loss`` to give you the value of the company's stock losses in the given period.

-Now see how the following manufacturing operation is structured in Open ERP.
+Now see how the following manufacturing operation is structured in OpenERP.
 To make a bicycle you need two wheels and a frame.
 This means that there should be a reduction of two wheels and a frame from real stock and the addition of a bicycle there.
 The consumption / production is formalized by moving products out of and into physical stock.
 The stock operations for this are as follows:

-.. table:: Stock situation resulting from manufacture
+.. table:: Stock Situation Resulting from Manufacturing

    ========================================= =========== ================================
    Location                                  Products    Step